Pinchas-G/colors-combiner/README.md

-# colors-combiner
+# Color Mixer Project

 This is a small project where users can mix two colors by dragging and dropping them into a large circle.
 The large circle will then display the resulting color, which is a blend of the two colors mixed together.

+---

 ## Introduction

-Initially, this project started as an implementation request from a friend, who asked me to integrate the following code snippet into their project.
+Initially, this project started as an implementation request from a friend who asked me to integrate the following code snippet into their project.
 I decided to take it further and enhance it with additional styling and functionality.

+---

 ## Technologies Used

 - **JavaScript (Vanilla)**
 - **HTML**
 - **CSS**

+---

 ## Features